ElofssonLab/web_pathopred/README.md

-#Web-server for SubCons
+#Web-server for Pathopred

 ##Description:
-    This is the web-server implementation of the SubCons workflow.
+    Front-end server for pathopred.
     The web-server is developed with Django (>=1.6.4)

     This software is open source and licensed under the GPL license

 ##Author
-Nanjiang Shu
+Based on software by Nanjiang Shu

 Short-term bioinformatics support at NBIS